-How to Custom Cell Format Number with Text in Excel (4 Ways)
+How to Add Number with Text in Excel Cell with Custom Format (4 Ways)

 Get FREE Advanced Excel Exercises with Solutions!

 You frequently need to add text with numbers to specify its characters and purposes.
 Microsoft Excel doesn’t offer a built-in function or formula for the objective.
 But you can surely do it with the help of some options and with the combination of some formulas.
-In this tutorial, we will demonstrate how to custom cell format number with text in Excel.
+In this tutorial, we will demonstrate how to add numbers with text using a custom format in Excel cell.

 In the sections that follow, we will use four different approaches to add text with numbers to customize a cell format.
 At first, we’ll utilize the Format Cells box.
 Later on, we’ll use formulas, the CONCATENATE function, and the TEXT function.
 A sample data set is provided to make you understand what is the purpose of our task.